 Back to Lebanon

-Since the so called ‘Arab’s Spring’ began in 2011, and following to his resignation from Orient TV, he have decided not to be involved in Arabic Media unless if he will be hosted as expert in Middle Eastern, Russians, and International Affairs.
+Since the so-called ‘Arab’s Spring’ began in 2011, and following his resignation from Orient TV, he has decided not to be involved in Arabic Media unless if he will be hosted as an expert in Middle Eastern, Russians, and International Affairs.

 In August 2013, he published his first book under the title: ‘Asnam Sahibat Al Jalala’ (The Idols of Her Majesty).

 In February 2015, he published his first poetry book under the title: ‘Marabe’e Ishk’ (Gardens of Love).

 In November 2015, he published his favorite book under the title: ‘Al Putinya’ (The Putinism).